Grumman Studios

-Grumman Studios is a sound stage complex in Bethpage, New York, United States, that offers 160,000 square feet with seven sound stages and 30 acres of paved outdoor space.
+Grumman Studios are two sound stage complexes in Nassau County, on Long Island, New York, United States.
+Its primary studio in Bethpage has an area of 160000 sqft, seven sound stages, and 30 acre of paved outdoor space.
+It also operates an additional, 100000 sqft studio – Grumman Studios at Port Washington North – in the Village of Port Washington North.

+Description

-Principal owner in the project is Parviz Farahzad whose production company is Lunar Module Park, LLC.
-The studios are in the former Apollo Lunar Module assembly plant at the massive Grumman aircraft works in Bethpage.
+The project's principal owner is Parviz Farahzad, whose Bethpage production company is Lunar Module Park, LLC.
+The Bethpage studios are in the former Apollo Lunar Module assembly plant at the massive Grumman aircraft works and airport in Bethpage.
 Farahzad founded the company in 2007.
 The original blue Grumman landmark dome atop the facility has been repainted red for the new studio.